MirrorFly/MirrorFly-Flutter-plugin/README.md

 The minimum requirements for Mirrorfly Plugin for Flutter are:

-- Xcode or Android studio
+- Visual Studio Code or Android Studio
 - Dart 2.19.1 or above
 - Flutter 2.0.0 or higher